CMURPH56/cmurph56.github.io/docs/_posts/2026-06-03-uptime-monitoring.md

 I chose Pulsetic over a dozen or so freemium services found recommended in forums and blog posts.
 It meets my basic requirements with displaying percentage up-time and notification options when the site is down.
 It has few additional cool features and options.
 It also has a polished, professional, and intuitive user interface.

 ### Pulsetic Setup
 They provide several different monitoring "types": website, keyword, port and ping monitoring.
 I chose the generic website monitoring option.
-The check would happen every 5 minutes and would wait 10 seconds for the site to response.
+The check would happen every 5 minutes and would wait 10 seconds for the site to respond.
 I chose to get notified of a down via email.
 I do not need a text or call for this.

 For additional options, I chose to include an SSL Cert check.
 I also asked it to check for the response text includes *Cam's Tech Blog*.
 I do not think that will change, and it will help see if my site is having issues rendering content.